VeriorPies/MineCloud/README.md

 ### Prerequisites
 1. A [Discord](https://discord.com/) account :)
 2. Node.js 18 (or above) - If haven't, go to https://nodejs.org to download and install the latest version of Node.js
-    - Type `node --version` in the terminal to confirm node is properlly setup.
+    - Type `node --version` in the terminal to confirm Node is properly setup.
 You should see something like this:
         ```
         v18.xx.x
         ```
 3. An AWS account and AWS CLI
    3.1  If haven't already, go to https://aws.amazon.com/ to register an AWS account
    3.2 Download and install AWS CLI from [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
-    -   Type `aws --version` in the terminal to confirm AWS CLI is properlly setup.
-Something like this should showed up:
+    -   Type `aws --version` in the terminal to confirm AWS CLI is properly setup.
+Something like this should show up:
         ```
         aws-cli/2.10.0 Python/3.11.2 Windows/10 exe/AMD64 prompt/off
         ```